Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 No-Fault Vs. At-Fault

-The opposite end of the spectrum is a no-fault state which is an:
+The opposite end of the spectrum is a no-fault state, which is an:

 Auto insurance system in which each driver’ own insurance company pays for certain losses, regardless of fault.

-Seat Belt and Car Seat Laws
+Seatbelt and Car Seat Laws

-According to IIHS, all passengers 16 years or older in all seats must wear a seat belt.
+According to IIHS, all passengers 16 years or older in all seats must wear a seatbelt.
 The fine for being caught without one is $50.

-Maryland’s safety belt law is a primary enforcement law which means that a law enforcement officer can stop you and issue you a citation for it even if you have committed no other offenses.
+Maryland’s safety belt law is a primary enforcement law, which means that a law enforcement officer can stop you and issue you a citation for it even if you have committed no other offenses.

-Keep-Right and Move Over
+Keep-Right and Move-Over

-in addition to safety belt laws, Maryland has both a keep right and a move over law.
+In addition to safety belt laws, Maryland has both a keep-right and a move-over law.

 Maryland’s Move Over Law is designed to keep emergency personnel safe when they are operating on the side of the road.
 This law was recently expanded to include not just firetrucks, police cars, and ambulances.
 The law now incorporates transportation service vehicles, utility vehicles, trash trucks, and recycling trucks into itself.